Date of payment: Date dividend checks are mailed.

 Dealer: An entity that stands ready and willing to buy a security for its own account (at its bid price) or sell from its own account (at its ask price).

-Dealer loan: Overnight, collateralized loan made to a dealer financing his position by borrowing from a money market bank.
+Dealer loan: Overnight, the collateralized loan made to a dealer financing his position by borrowing from a money market bank.

 Dealer market: A market where traders specializing in particular commodities buy and sell assets for their own accounts.